Chronicles of the Cairngorms: Stories from the Shelter Stone Visitors’ Book

 Journeys

-The summer months bring drier conditions and the perfect opportunity for outdoor exploration.
-Therefore, at EYA August has brought a focus on journeys.
+At EYA, August has brought a focus on journeys for its monthly theme.
+The summer months bring drier conditions and the perfect opportunity for outdoor exploration of places such as the Cairngorms.
 This month the Aberdeen University Collections have offered an insight into their records on the Cairngorm Club.

 The Shelter Stone Visitors’ Book